 Unique Approaches in Mixed Media

-I make the paper myself in my studio.The papermaking process I work in is known as the western method of papermaking.
+The papermaking process I have worked in is known as the western method of papermaking.
 I work with several different fibers; Abaca, Sisal, which comes from the Agave plant (a native South American plant), Cotton, and Hemp.

 Each wall hanging is unique piece of art and titled accordingly.
 I usually sit in front of the finished work, contemplate the initial inspiration, and listen to what the end product has to tell me.
 I often find inspiration for the titles in poetry, such as the work of T.S.
 Eliot, the Tao Te Ching, and in the world of myth and religion.
 It is my hope that the title will offer the viewer a personal connection to each work of paper art but will not limit ones own creative interpretation.

-Currently I am exploring directions in knotted rope- called Macrame.
+Currently I enjoy exploring directions in knotted rope- called Macrame.
 This is beyond the fancy plant hangers and chunky jute creations of the 1970’s.
 Did you know Macrame is an ancient decorative art form?
 Originally found as decorated fringe on blankets for camels in Arabia, macrame spread throughout the world when sailors would make knotted creations while at sea and sold them at ports around the world.
 Today, I take fine quality organic cotton rope and tie it into intricate knots to create textural patterns for wall hangings.
 I may add paper, or leave it as solo rope.
 Its all the same medium, cotton fibers, just like the paper but in a new form.
 It takes hundreds of feet of rope to make a simple wall hanging.
 I am interested in creating meditative wall hangings that reflect the world of nature and embody the spirit deep introspection and I look forward to continuing this evolution in my art.